bradenbrinkman/hiddenneurons/README.txt

 Python code for performing network simulations was originally written by Gabe Ocker to accompany the paper “Linking structure and activity in nonlinear spiking networks,” PLOS Computational Biology https://doi.org/10.1371/journal.pcbi.1005583.
 It has been modified by the lead author of this work (Braden Brinkman).
 The modified code is included in this repository.

-There are four folders, each with a similar set of functions.
+There are six folders, each with a similar set of functions.
 The primary difference between the folders is the statistical structure of the networks used in each simulation.
-The four folders are named after the corresponding structure of the adjacency matrices used in the simulation:
+The six folders are named after the corresponding structure of the adjacency matrices used in the simulation:

 normalDLbalancedER: Erdos-Reyni connectivity.
 Weights are drawn from a Gaussian distribution, but signs adjusted such that all of a neuron’s weights are the same sign (Dale’s Law).
-Weights are scaled by 1/sqrt(N), where N is the number of neurons, known as balanced scaling.
+Weights are scaled by 1/sqrt(N), known as balanced scaling.

 normalDLclassicalER: Erdos-Reyni connectivity.
 Weights are drawn from a Gaussian distribution, but signs adjusted such that all of a neuron’s weights are the same sign (Dale’s Law).
 Weights are scaled by 1/N, where N is the number of neurons, known as classical scaling.